noahgreupner/MigrationMonitoring/README.md

 Suggestions or comments from other students and external interested people are highly appreciated!

 ## Authors and acknowledgment
 Stamatina Tounta - 3rd Semester Student M.Sc.
-Applied Geoinformatics at the Paris-Lodron-University in Salzburg Noah Greupner - 3rd Semester Student M.Sc.
+Applied Geoinformatics at the Paris-Lodron-University in Salzburg <br>
+Noah Greupner - 3rd Semester Student M.Sc.
 Applied Geoinformatics at the Paris-Lodron-University in Salzburg

 ## Project status